MzShaban/Devops-projects/README.md

 # Devops-projects
 Inside every folder in that Repo is a step or added task in Azure Pipeline

-inside every folder you will find the (steps.md) file  and explinations
+You will find the (steps.md) file  and explinations
 My Devos Projects

 ## Azure Pipelines with Classic Editor